Home | About Us | Contact Us | Site map

 Activities and Excursions

-One day per week is lecture-free to enjoy some leisure time and excursions specific to the area.
+One day per week is lecture-free to enjoy some leisure time and excursions specific to the area and to deepen your study..

 Optional Activities Include (depending on the location):